 Most sleep study results will be reviewed and analyzed in a timely manner.

-Read the guidelines that the American Academy of Sleep Medicine (AASM) recommends to diagnosis Sleep Apnea at home.
-When you receive your Sleep Apnea results make sure you ask your doctor any questions you may have.
-Getting answers to these questions will be the basis of a successful transition into Sleep Apnea CPAP therapy.
+Read the guidelines that the American Academy of Sleep Medicine (AASM) recommends to diagnose sleep apnea at home.
+When you receive your sleep apnea results make sure you ask your doctor any questions you may have.
+Getting answers to these questions will be the basis of a successful transition into sleep apnea CPAP therapy.

 Daniela has researched and published over 60 articles covering topics that aim to inform and empower people living with Sleep Apnea.
 As an avid reader and researcher, Daniela continues to grow her knowledge about Sleep Apnea and CPAP therapy everyday with the help of coworkers, CPAP.com customers, and members of other CPAP communities online.